-Darling says, that this is "a commentary of profound learning and research;" but
+Darling says, that this is "a commentary of profound learning and research;" but it seems to us to be mainly filled with that archaic learning which is now out of date.

 99 PIERCE (SAMUEL EYLES).
-Discourses on the several Revelations of the

-Lord Jesus, from the Fall, to Moses, etc. 8vo.
+Discourses on the several Revelations of the Lord Jesus, from the Fall, to Moses, &c.
+8vo.
 Lond., 1815.
-S. 3/
+S. 3/-